 Governance Standards

-The everyday operations of CGS are guided by the Committee on Publication Ethics, an international and interdisciplinary organization committed to fostering academic integrity and transparency in Open Access Journal publishing.
+The everyday operations of CGS are guided by the Committee on Publication Ethics (COPE), an international and interdisciplinary organization committed to fostering academic integrity and transparency in Open Access Journal publishing.
+CGS will apply for membership in COPE in 2024.

 Every 12 months the editors will extend an invitation to Editorial Board Members (EBMs) to review the journal’s scope and documentation.
+Typically this will be done through an annual general meeting held virtually and to which all editorial board members are invited.
 The editors will respond to constructive criticisms and concrete suggestions by making appropriate revisions as required.

 Every three years an election will be held allowing EBMs to vote for a new editorial team.
 To have a significant impact on the field of academic gambling studies, the journal must remain on sustainable footing.
 Editorial teams standing for election must provide evidence of editorial experience and a combined record of published research on gambling over at least 15 years.
 This could include editorial teams where senior members with established publication records mentor one or more early careers in the field.
 Editorial teams must also demonstrate access to time and funds that will enable them to publish at least two issues per year over the period of their editorship.